Leadership Square: Events

-The Little Willie's Triple Dog Dare is a tower running event held annually since 2012.
-The race involves running 138 flights of stairs in both towers and the adjacent 31-story Oklahoma Tower.
+The Little Willie's Triple Dog Dare is a tower running event held annually from 2012 to 2021.
+The race involved running 138 flights of stairs in both towers and the adjacent 31-story Oklahoma Tower.
 Race sponsors claim that the event is the only tower running race in which participants run down as well as up stairs.
 Divisions include individuals, teams, and firefighters in full gear.
 A Triple Dog Squared option doubles the flights.
 Proceeds benefit local charities.

 In 2017, the OKC Over the Edge fundraising event for the Central Oklahoma Habitat for Humanity involved rappelling from the top of Two Leadership Square.